AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 >[!IMPORTANT]
 >
 >Filters used as checkpoints in Fallout must use a container that is at a lower level than the overall context of the Fallout visualization.
 With a person-context Fallout, filters used as checkpoints must be visit or event-based filters.
 With a visit-context Fallout, filters used as checkpoint must be event-based filters.
-If you use an invalid combination, the fallout will be 100%.
-We have added a warning to the Fallout visualization that will display when you add an incompatible filter as a touchpoint.
-Certain invalid filter container combinations will lead to invalid Fallout diagrams, such as:
+If you use an invalid combination, the fallout is 100%.
+You see a warning to the Fallout visualization when you add an incompatible filter as a touchpoint.
+Certain invalid filter container combinations lead to invalid Fallout diagrams, such as:

 * Using a person-based filter as a touchpoint inside a person-context Fallout visualization
 * Using a person-based filter as a touchpoint inside a visit-context Fallout visualization